Roomie

 9. Your choices and rights

 Depending on your location, you may have rights to request access to personal data, correction of inaccurate data, deletion, restriction, objection, or data portability.
-You can also clear cookies and local storage in your browser at any time, although doing so may sign you out or reset parts of the user experience.
+You can also clear the app's stored data, including cookies, through your device settings at any time, although doing so may sign you out or reset parts of the user experience.

 Account deletion: Registered users can request account deletion from the in-app profile/settings modal.
 Guest users do not have a registered account and therefore do not have an account to delete through this feature (guest identifiers are designed to expire automatically).